-If you ask to build on a slave with the label docker, then Docker will be installed.
+If you ask to build on a agent with the label docker, then Docker will be installed.

-and proceeded to attach a few dozen beefy but plain-vanilla Linux cloud slaves.
+and proceeded to attach a few dozen beefy but plain-vanilla Linux cloud agents.
 With CloudBees Docker Workflow, you can use these build servers as they come.

 Embedded in a few lines of Groovy instructions is a lot of power.
 First we used docker.build to create a fresh image from a Dockerfile definition.
 If you are happy with a stock image, there is no need for even this:

 docker.image just asks to load a named image from a registry, in this case the public Hub. .inside asks to start the image in a new throwaway container, then run other build steps inside it.
 So Jenkins is really running docker exec abc123 ant dist-package behind the scenes.
 The neat bit is that your single project workspace directory is transparently available inside or outside the container, so you do not need to copy in sources, nor copy out build products.
 The container does not need to run a Jenkins agent agent, so it need not be “contaminated” with a Java installation or a jenkins user account.

 The power of Workflow is that structural changes to your build are just a few lines of script away.
 Need to try building the same sources twice, at the same time, in different environments?